gvwilson/mossball/CONTRIBUTING.md

 - Go to the `frontend/` directory
 - Run `marimo edit` and select a notebook

+### Drag the Words

+A plugin where users can fill in the blanks of the questions by dragging the words to the correct positions.

+Source code for rendering and styling the models can be found [here](https://github.com/gvwilson/mossball/tree/main/eun-chae-s/drag-the-words/implementation).

+Currently, it supports the following functionalities:
+1. Dragging words to blank boxes for the correct number of times it appears in the question
+2. Resetting all the answer boxes to empty
+3. Verifying answers + displaying the correct and incorrect answers
+4. Retrying the question + Keeping the correct answers in place

+You can check your changes on this plugin by running either one of the commands on Terminal:
+- Under the `mossball` root directory: run `marimo edit eun-chae-s/drag-the-words/implementation/drag_the_words.py`
+- Under the `eun-chae-s/drag-the-words/implementation` directory: run `marimo edit drag_the_words.py`

 ### Find The Words

 A plugin that allows users to configure play a word search game in the marimo notebook.
 Source code can be found [here](https://github.com/gvwilson/mossball/tree/08a43c5ffdeb3625a29f486048c14e8de443cae5/lorena-b/find-the-words).